FoxsterDev/DevAccelerationSystem/README.md

 ## Benefits
 - You can verify scripts compilation state of your project without actually switching the platform in Unity Editor and setting PlayerSettings.SetScriptingDefineSymbolsForGroup - **it saves development time**
 - All build target configurations **at once** - **it saves CI/CD build agents resource, time and less aggressive build license usage**
-- Significantly reduce build time to get successful build, build license usage because **you reduce failed builds due to scripting define symbols issues.**
+- Significantly reduce build time to get successful build, because **you reduce failed builds due to scripting define symbols issues.**

 ## Getting Started
 ### Prerequisites Unity 2020.3+